-The Historic Preservation Plan Advisory Committee held its third meeting in June at the City-County Building.
-The Advisory Committee learned about the community input received to date, existing efforts the City already undertakes relating to Historic Preservation, and provided feedback on the draft goals and objectives.
-The committee discussed the need for lost buildings of significance, as well as existing historic buildings, to be referenced.
+The Committee held its third meeting in June at the City-County Building.
+The Committee learned about the community input received to date, existing efforts Madison already undertakes relating to Historic Preservation, and provided feedback on the draft goals and objectives.
+The Committee discussed the need for lost buildings of significance, as well as existing historic buildings, to be referenced.
 Another priority was to preserve community character and specific historic buildings.
 Stewardship of city-owned buildings and financing for preservation projects were suggested as critical issues for preservation to be successful.